suneeshjacob/ACRoD/RSSRSSR.md

-# Formulation of Jacobian for RSSR-SSR spatial parallel manipulator (with a superfluous ODF) as an example
+# Formulation of Jacobian for RSSR-SSR spatial parallel manipulator (with a superfluous DOF) as an example

 ## Figure